rccordell/s22bl/syllabus.md

 ---
 layout: post
-title: Syllabus
+title: BookLab Syllabus
 ---

-# Book Lab: Print to Programming
+## BookLab: Print to Programming

-+ Course Number IS/ENGL583 BL
++ Course Number: IS583 BL / ENGL583 BL
 + Spring 2022
 + Classroom: School of Library and Information Sciences, 501 East Daniel Street, Room 46. **Please check the syllabus each week, however, as we are often on location elsewhere on campus.**
 + Class Time: Mondays 1-3:50pm